ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   via the CMake function `add_plugin` by adding `TEST_README`.
   Furthermore `TEST_REQUIRED_PLUGINS` allows us to specify which additional plugins are required. thanks to René Schwaiger
+- `const` was added to exceptions in catch blocks thanks to René Schwaiger
 - The CMake functions